alpaka-group/llama/docs/pages/introduction.rst

 LLAMA again comes with a set of predefined allocators and users can again provider their own.
 Alternatively, a view can also be created on top of an existing memory block.

-The :cpp:`allocView()` takes all those user defined classes and creates the view out of their information.
+The :cpp:`llama::allocView()` takes all those user defined classes and creates the view out of their information.

 .. image:: ../images/allocView.svg